Rhode Island Retirement Guide

-Because it is such a small state many active adults never consider that there are many best places to retire in Rhode Island.
+Because it is such a small state many active adults never consider that there are many best places to retire here.
+This Rhode Island retirement guide will help why they should.
 This is fortunate for the many happy baby boomers who have chosen the Ocean State as their retirement community, because Rhode Island remains unspoiled and welcoming.
 This website will give you useful data and opinions about the best places to retire in Rhode Island, including active adult retirement communities.
-This New England state had just over 1 million people in 2012.
+This New England state had just over 1 million people in 2016 with a median age of 39.7.
 It includes some of America's oldest cities: Providence and Newport.
 Because of its many bays and harbors it has one of the nation's largest coastlines, even though it is the smallest of the orginal 48 states in terms of area.
 It has scruffy old mill towns and very expensive waterfront communities.
 It has some of America's best Atlantic Ocean beache along with unspoiled Block Island just off the coast.
 There are many rural towns away from the coast.
 Rhode Island is a great place to retire.
 The Wikipedia entry for Rhode Island has more facts.
+Updated Dec.
+2016.

 one of the Newport mansions